A Complete Guide to Total Productive Maintenance

 Seiketsu refers to standardizing the first three practices of 5-S — making sort, set in order, and shine standard procedures, and using schedules to mandate frequency and responsibilities.

-The procedures use photos and visual management techniques to assist workers in maintaining the required standards.
-By standardizing all 5 practices, they become integrated into the organization’s daily routine and form part of the quality management system, subject to regular audits.
+The procedures use photos and visual management techniques to assist workers in maintaining these standards.
+By standardizing all five practices, they become integrated into the organization’s daily routine and form part of the quality management system, subject to regular audits.

 Sustain (Shitsuke)